Shivani1502/Shivani1502.github.io/README.md

 ## Experience

-### **SOFTWARE DEVELOPER ENGINEER**
-### MIRO

-Working with meetings and workshops team to provide best experience to faciltators and participants while running meetings .
-I worked on features like creating isolated environment for participants during meeting, providing them limited tools to collaborate and created navigation panel for facilitators to move participants to different slides

-### **FRONTEND DEVELOPER**
-### Booking.com

-Worked with packages team to build mobile website using React, typsecript and graphql.
-Developerd checkout process for package bookings.
-Migrated the old code in perl to react for desktop website.

-### **SOFTWARE DEVELOPER**
-### NAGARRO PVT, LTD

-Worked on java , hybris framework and promotion engine.
-Created registration process, order hostory for amway.
-Worked on emil notifications service for customers
+# Siemens Technology India Private Limited
+## **Software Developer Engineer**
+  ### NSTI Chennai Mindsphere Application (07/2021 - Present)

+  Interaction with the client at all stages of development to deliver the requirements.
+  Implementing business logics using spring boot.
+  Developed user stories to change the existing functionality to domain specific.
+  Handling API request by performing error handling in order to receive correct response.
+  Used Log4J Framework for Logging Framework.
+  Working on UAT Environments to test the Java Code and deploying the code on Production Environment.
+  Deploying and Registering the app on Mindsphere using Cloud Foundry.

+# Cognizant Technology Solutions
+## **Programmer Analyst**
+### Simple Network Management Protocol (SNMP) Microservice (08/2020 - 06/2021)

+To interact with the client for gathering client requirements and developing business logics.
+Worked on various enhancements and user stories.
+Implementing business logics using JAVA as per the client’s requirement.
+Writing JUnits and Mockitos for the code testing scenarios.
+Aligning the code standards to meet the reusable and robust application development.

+### Pass Through System (PTS) Microservices (05/2019 - 07/2020)

+To interact with the client for gathering client requirements and developing business logics.
+To understand the code flow and debugging it.
+Writing JUnits and Mockitos for the code testing scenarios.
+Worked on Fortify issues and Blackduck issues.

 ---

 ## Education

-### **GURU NANAK DEV UNIVERSITY**
+### **Punjab Technical University**
-### BTech Computer Science (2012- 2016)
+### BTech Electronics and Communication
-GPA 8.75
+GPA 9.25

 ---

 ### INTERESTS
-Apart from being a web developer, I do content creation.
-I make videos related to frontend and general tech.
+Apart from being a developer, I do have interest in exploring different types of Gadgets in the market .

 I enjoy being outdoors, so i go for run everyday.
 I love travelling to different countries and explore different cultures.
-When i am inside , i play guitar and sing in my free time.